uc-cdis/gen3.org/content/resources/user/gen3-client.md

 The template TSV for a data file node should be downloaded from the node's entry page in the data dictionary and used as a template with this command.
 Then the wildcard character `*` can be used to add all matching files to the specified output tsv.

+To download template TSVs from a common, open the common's Windmill data portal and click on "Dictionary" in the top navigation bar.
+From the "Dictionary" page, click "Table View" button on the left to display a table that contains all nodes and properties of that common.
+To the right of each node entry in the table, there is a button to download a TSV format template of that node.

 Example Usage:
 ```
 gen3-client generate-tsv --from-template=<template.tsv> --output=<output.tsv> <wildcard>